Shop by Category

 Divide your weight in half for a generally healthy protein intake.
 Eat that amount in grams of protein per day.

-Multiply your weight by 0.75 if you’re working on managing a healthy weight.
+Multiply your weight by 0.7 if you’re working on losing weight or managing a healthy weight.
 Eat that amount in grams of protein per day.

-Overall, aim to get between 10 and 30 percent of your daily calories from protein; you’ll likely need more for weight management and muscle building, and less if you're not too active.
+Overall, aim to get between 10 and 30 percent of your daily calories from protein.
+As you can see, you’ll need more for weight management and muscle building.

 How to eat more protein?
 One of the most convenient ways to increase your protein intake is to supplement with protein powder.
 There are now many types available, tailored to those who prefer animal-derived or plant-derived sources.

 What are the best protein powders?
-Some popular types include:
+Some popular types include whey, casein, collagen, bone broth, pea, seed-based, brown rice, egg and hemp.

 Protein powders make for great post-workout supplements.
 While all of these can support goals such as building muscle mass and supporting a healthy weight, the best type for you depends on your preferences and how well you tolerate different ingredients.

-Bone Broth Protein powders are ideal for people looking to increase their intake of protein, collagen and beneficial cofactors that support healthy joints, a healthy gut (and vicariously an overall healthy immune system, since 70 to 80 percent of the immune system is found in the gut) and healthy skin.
+Bone Broth Protein powders are ideal for people looking to increase their intake of protein, collagen and beneficial cofactors that support healthy joints, a healthy gut and healthy skin.

 Boasting 20 grams of protein per serving, it also features 19 amino acids.
-It's 3x more potent than homemade broth and twice as potent compared to the leading bone broth brands (based on protein content), and 5x more potent than leading brands on micronutrients and macronutrients, such as glucosamine, chondroitin, hyaluronic acid and 18 amino acids.
+It's three times more potent than homemade broth and twice as potent compared to the leading bone broth brands (based on protein content), and five times more potent than leading brands on micronutrients and macronutrients, such as glucosamine, chondroitin, hyaluronic acid and 18 amino acids.

-Grass-fed beef and beef liver (try our liver and onions recipe)
+Grass-fed beef and beef liver (try this liver and onions recipe)

 Free-range chicken and turkey